Fronius LogoFronius Mobile Logo

 link_horizontalLink copied

-• Technical specialists: People with appropriate qualifications and fundamental electronic and mechanical knowledge, who are responsible for the installation, operation, and maintenance of the device.
+• Technical specialists: People with appropriate qualifications and fundamental knowledge of electronics and mechanics.
+The activities of a technical specialist include installation, operation, maintenance, and service work.

-• End users: People that use the device in daily operation and want to understand its basic functions.
+• User: People that use the machine in daily operation and want to understand its basic functions.

 1. General information